usf-cs212-spring2021/action-add-annotation/README.md

 # action-add-annotation
-Github Action to add an annotation to a workflow run
+Github Action to add an annotation to a workflow run.